RealImage/bifrost/README.md

 This can be used as a health check endpoint for the service.
 Metrics can also be pushed to your server using the `METRICS_PUSH_URL` environment variable.
 `issuer` uses the Victoria Metrics [metrics](https://github.com/VictoriaMetrics/metrics) package.

+Run `issuer` with a certificate from AWS S3 and a private key from a local file:

 ```bash
 env CRT_URI=s3://bifrost-trust-store/crt.pem KEY_URI=./key.pem ./issuer